Quick Guide to Common Wine Varietals and Types

 Late Harvest Sauvignon Blanc

-The nose on this delicious dessert wine offers scents of honeycomb and toasted walnuts with notes of dried apricot, baking spices and acacia flower.
-The full entry begins with gingersnap followed by warm butterscotch and butter pecan ice cream flavors.
+This delicious dessert wine offers scents of honeycomb and toasted walnuts with notes of dried apricot, baking spices and acacia flower.
+On the palate, its flavor begins with gingersnap followed by warm butterscotch and butter pecan ice cream flavors.
 This honeyed wine is complex and showcases a thread of acidity to keep it balanced and lively.

 Lugana (Turbiana)